exercism/javascript/exercises/concept/regular-chatbot/.docs/introduction.md

 ## 3. 🏴‍☠️ Flags

-Regular expressions have optional superpowers called "flags" that allow for additional features.
+Regular expressions have optional superpowers called [``flags``][mdn-flags] that allow for additional features.
 These flags can be used separately or together in any order, and are included as part of the regular expression.

 Some of the widely used are: